true-async/php-true-async-rfc/basic.md

 }
 ```

-Using a coroutine's local context can be useful for associating objects with a coroutine that **MUST** be unique to each coroutine.
+Using a coroutine's local context can be useful for associating objects
+with a coroutine that **MUST** be unique to each coroutine.

-For example, a database connection.
+For example, a database connection:

 ```php
 <?php